oplatek/oplatek.github.io/README.md

 Please report bugs via [Github issue tracker](https://github.com/oplatek/oplatek.github.io/issues/new).

 If you do not have a Github account or want to give me more detailed feedback, drop me an email.
-You can find information how to contact me on [page about me](http://opla.cz/about).
+You can find information how to contact me on http://opla.cz